junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 Both of them forget about the noise outside the door in the corridor.

-There's something in his eyes that still disturbs Dean -- he can't quite put a finger on what, maybe it's the color of his eyes, maybe it's the way he looks at him, maybe it's just because he's dorky little weird guy.
+There's something in his eyes that still disturbs Dean -- he can't quite put a finger on what, maybe it's the color of his eyes, maybe it's the way he looks at him, maybe it's just because he's a dorky little weird guy.
 Dean finds it uncomfortable to run directly into Cas's eyes, as if something in his eyes can crawl out and reach deep into him, but he also can't stop himself from staring at him from time to time.
 It makes him a little restless.
 He just wants to figure him out a little more.
 They just need a little bit more time.

-Dean stands behind Cas, wraps his hand over his, holding the scalpel together.
+Dean stands behind Cas, wrapping his hand over his, holding the scalpel together.

 Cas's body is tense, his move stiff, but Dean guides him.

 They stand so close that Dean can feel Cas's body warmth radiating from his back against his chest.
 He leans in, his breath huffing into Cas's neck.
 He's satisfied to see Cas doesn't try to dodge away.

+They have moved the previous body onto the operation table -- it turns out, surprisingly and satisfyingly, to be still alive.
+And the skull is conveniently already opened from the previous operation.

 Dean uses his gloved left hand to point at a small corner of the brain tissue that appears more greyish than the rest.

 "See that?
 If you cut right through it, you'll get a huge scream, the best kind."
-Dean leads his hand forward, cutting that structure open.
+Dean leads his hand forward, cutting into that grey tissue.
 The body on the operation table twitches and shivers like going through a spasm, the scream is satisfyingly loud and shrieking.

-Dean grins, lets go of Cas's hand.
+Dean grins, letting go of Cas's hand.
 "Now, you try it yourself."

 Cas glances at the face of the body, frowning slightly.
-He swallows, glances at Dean with uncertainty, then looks back at the opened skull.
-Dean thought he might raise some silly questions, or maybe even protests, saying something like "This isn't right."
+He swallows, glancing at Dean with uncertainty, then looks back at the opened skull.
+Dean thinks he might raise some silly questions, or maybe even protests, saying something like "This isn't right." or he doesn't want to learn what Dean's doing anymore.
 But Cas merely nods obediently, and cuts through the brain as he's told.

 The blade doesn't land in the right spot, and the body doesn't twitch as violently as before, only with a quiet moaning of pain.
 But it's a good start.

-But Dean pats his shoulder.
+So Dean pats his shoulder.
 "You're doing great.
 Just need some practice."
 Like he used to be told by his master.
 Cas nods small, seems pleased to hear his approval.

-So they continues to practice some more.
+They continue to practice some more.

-When that patient finally, completely stops moving or breathing, which is also when there isn't any more brain to be cut, the door is burst open.
+When that patient finally, completely stops moving or breathing, which is also when there isn't any more brain tissue to be cut out and examine, the door is burst open.
 Four nurses rush in, each holding a long, sharp, black blade, pointing at Cas.

 "He's here!"
 One of them calls out.
 "I knew him run in here!
 Dean's room!"